ishita-sawhney/DSA_Labfile/README.md

 # Exp5: Parenthesis Checker
 This menu-driven program allows to check for mismatched brackets, too many open brackets or closing brackets, and hence, tells whether the string has balanced or unbalanced parenthesis

+# Exp6: Infix to Postfix
+This program converts the infix expression given by the user into its postfix expression using stack-based approach